 In other words, every time you make an online query you are revealing a tremendous amount of information about yourself that is incredibly valuable not only to the search engine, but to marketers, governments, and even criminals alike.

-We often hear that your online browsing information can – and often will – be shared with third parties for, at least, advertising purposes.
-That is why private search engines are useful to users who value their privacy and who do not want big corporations to profit off their personal information.
+We often hear that your online browsing information can – and often will – be shared with third parties for, at the very least, advertising purposes.
+That is why private search engines and other alternatives to Google search are useful to users who value their privacy and who do not want big corporations to profit off their personal information.

-Fortunately most private search engines do not track any information that can link you to your search terms, which means that your online searches remain private.
-It is always better to be safe than sorry when it comes to protecting your information from the websites you visit and the search engines you use.
+Fortunately, most private search engines do not track any information that can link you to your search terms, which means that your online searches remain private.
+It’s always better to be safe than sorry when it comes to protecting your information from the websites you visit and the search engines you use.

 With search engines like Google, Bing, and Yahoo drastically improving their ability to track online users every single day, your data as a private citizen is becoming less and less secure, and more and more spread out across the internet.
-In short, we are losing control over our own data.
+In short, when we don’t use search engine alternatives to Google, we’re losing control over our own data.

 Best private search engines

 Fortunately, there are some really good private search engines to choose from with a range of features and methods to keep your searches safe.
-Most of these private search engines are not full of fancy features, but are rather designed to give you a safe, private and unbiased way to search for things that matter to you.
+Most of these Google alternatives are not packed with fancy features but are rather designed to give you a safe, private and unbiased way to search for things that matter to you.

 Below is a list of five of the most popular private search engines which are good alternatives to Google.

-DuckDuckGo is one of the most secure search engines that never tracks you while providing you with an enhanced search experience.
+If you’re looking for a Google replacement, DuckDuckGo is one of the most secure search engines – it never tracks you while providing you with an enhanced search experience.
 It is also one of the most popular private search engines with over 10 million searches a day.
-DuckDuckGo delivers results instantaneously without any annoying advertisements on the search pages.
+As one of the best Google alternatives, DuckDuckGo delivers results instantaneously without any annoying advertisements on the search pages.
 This makes it perfect for people who want to remain private.
-DuckDuckGo is unable of knowing whether multiple searches came from the same device because it does not utilize any technologies that would allow for it to identify any unique user or to log user data.
+DuckDuckGo is unable to know whether multiple searches came from the same device because it does not utilize any technologies that would allow for it to identify any unique user or to log user data.

 Yippy is another great alternative to Google and other mainstream search engines.
-Developed by Carnegie Mellon University, Yippy is a meta search engine which produces its own results by collecting the data from other search engines.
-This search engine is a perfect place to go if you are looking for a specific information for your research, as it can find websites which are otherwise hard-to-find.
+Developed by Carnegie Mellon University, Yippy is a metasearch engine which produces its own results by collecting the data from other search engines.
+This search engine is a perfect place to go if you are looking for specific information for your research, as it can find websites which are otherwise hard-to-find.
+This makes it a great Google replacement for any academically-minded internet user.

 Yippy also allows users to view cached pages (which is a feature similar to that found of major search engines like Google) and filter results in a variety of ways, including by websites, sources, and even clouds.

-StartPage is a unique private search engine because it is purely anonymous.
-StartPage does not track users’ search activity or record their IP address.
+StartPage is a unique private search engine alternative to Google because it is purely anonymous.
+This search engine does not track users’ search activity or record their IP address.
 It is also unique in another way – it uses results from Google.
 This is a great feature for recent converts from Google who still want to get similar results without forfeiting their personal information.

 Founded in 2009, Gibiru is one of the fastest private search engines.
-Gibiru does not install any personalization or tracking cookies onto your computer which allows it to make online searches at incredible speeds.
+Unlike some of the other Google alternatives, Gibiru does not install any personalization or tracking cookies onto your computer which allows it to make online searches at incredible speeds.
 It also offers a search bar to use in popular browsers like Firefox, Edge, and Chrome to help you make convenient anonymous searches.

 Major public search engines like Google, Bing, and Yahoo have amassed unfathomably large databases of personal information.
 It translates not only into annoying targeted marketing, but to government monitoring, censorship, and heightened personal risk stemming from sketchy online hacking activity.
 Since privacy on the internet matters so much, why not consider switching to one of these five private search engines?
-They highly respect your privacy while not limiting your ability to retrieve the search results you want and need.
+And if you’re on the lookout for solid Google alternatives, look no further – these companies highly respect your privacy while not limiting your ability to retrieve the search results you want and need.